Antzed/INFO-371-image-categorization/findings.md

-# findings
+# PS7 findings

+By Anthony Zhang, Yixin Lyu, William Wang

-## preparing the environment
+## Preparing the environment

-In order to get the best result, I decided to run the network training on my laptop.
-The specs of my laptop is:
+In order to get the best result, We decided to run the network training locally on one of our laptops.
+The specs of the laptop is:

 |hardware type| hardware name|
 |---|---|
 |CPU | 11 gen i7-11800H @ 2.3GHz|
 | GPU | Nvidia Geforce RTX 3070 laptop GPU|

-I decided to use docker.
-This is way i can skip the process of figuring out which different python packages I need to install.
+We decided to use docker to create the environment.
+This is way i can skip the process of figuring out which different python packages we need install/missed.

-I also allowed GPU processing, which will speed up the training process.
+We also allowed GPU processing, which will speed up the training process.

 ## Preparing the data

-to prepare the data, I first get extracted the data and put them in in here a file structure like this:
+to prepare the data, we first get extracted the data and put them in in here a file structure like this:

 ```
  PS7/